magnos-code/magnos/docs/source/tutorials/tutorial_1.rst

 **Aims**:

 * Gain familiarity with the ASE Atoms object
-* Define a basic exchange interaction by hand
+* Define basic exchange interactions
 * Plot a simple bandstructure

 Importing the package